1. Tighten your tits.

 Fake it till you make it.
 Anxiety has no right taking over your moment.
 When you finally get up there, that’s your time.
 Yeah, you’re up there by yourself, that sentence alone sounds terrifying.
 But trust me, there is no greater feeling then telling your anxieties to shut up and FINALLY owning it.
-So own it and commit to what you are doing no matter what.
+Commit to what you are doing no matter what.

-When you relax you can relax into the moment.
+When your regulated you can relax into the moment.
 What you’re saying, the music, whatever.
 I find when I can relax, I start improvising, I start playing with my text.
 I get more laughs.
-Don’t go too crazy though, remember some tech out there has your script.
-Don’t fuck them up too much and make them stressed out in return.
+Don’t get too exited though, remember some tech out there has your script.
+Don’t mess them up too much and make them stressed out in return.
 Hint: How to relax-> BREATHE.

-For the love of god woman, eat.
-I don’t care if you’re not hungry.
-Eat a god damn banana AT LEAST.
+Seriously, just eat.
+I know you’re not hungry, but it’s important.
+Eat a damn banana AT LEAST.
 You are about to perform for what I’m assuming is an entire show.
-Do you know how many girls I’ve seen fall right over to the ground?
+Do you know how many humans I’ve seen fall right over to the ground?
 SEVERAL.
 I’m a Stage Manager.
-My dearest stage manager friend just told me of an instance where she had to fireman carry some girl off the stage and yell at Susan to get the juice.
+My dearest stage manager friend told me of an instance once where she had to fireman carry some girl off the stage and yell at Susan to get the juice.
 Why did she faint onstage?
-Because she didn’t fucking eat that day.
-SO EAT!!!!!!
+Because she didn’t eat that day.

 5. Take a moment of Gratitude.

 Before each show I do, I put my hands over my face and do my version of what some people call prayer.
 I thank the universe for what I have: All the richness and happiness in my life.
-I don’t care if you’re having a bad day, or you don’t believe in spirituality- you are about to go on stage.
+You may be having a bad day, or you might not believe in spirituality- but you are about to go on stage.
 Do you know how much of a privilege that is?
 Some people are sitting at a desk right now, or in a hospital, or jail cell for no reason.
 Take a moment of gratitude.

 7. Treat it like it’s a hot date.

 Shave your legs.
 Paint your toe nails.
+Wax your beard.
 Take your time getting ready.
 Give yourself a pep talk.
-Practice self love.
-(Don’t get drunk though.)
+Practice self love (this does not mean drinking before your show).
 You’re about to go on a hot date with an entire audience.
-You’re about to share your story/play/dance/whatever.
-It’s an event.
-Dress up for it, and take care of yourself.
+You’re about to share your soul.
+It’s an event, dress up for it

 8. Warm up.